-As a designer at Brief Media, I have had the opportunity to work on redesigning the web experience for Clinician's Brief, the foremost peer-reviewed veterinarian journal.
+As a designer at Brief Media, I had the opportunity to work on redesigning the web experience for Clinician's Brief, the foremost peer-reviewed veterinarian journal.
 Through the process, I also refactored the company's CSS and build tools.
 This redesign was completed simultaneously with redesigns of their print and weekly email newsletter properties.

 The following summer, 2016, I designed a new digital reading experience designed to bring the browsability of print journals to the web and lay a foundation for future features.